ajaxboy/CS-Fundamentals/README.md

 The files in this directory are * well known * algorithms; that I will be coding over time when studying Computer Science Fundamentals.

-Type of Code: Algorithms, Problems, Challenges, Constests, Data Structures.
+##### Type of Code:
+Algorithms, Problems, Challenges, Contests.
 Practice Algo/DS in various formats.

+##### Languages:
-Languages: each algorithm will be either in one or more of these languages:  PHP, Python, Golang or NodeJS
+each algorithm will be either in one or more of these languages:  PHP, Python, Golang or NodeJS

+##### Purpose:
+These algorithms are implemented in everyday life; for example: the Fibonacci sequence, or Binary Tress, Sorting Algothrims, and other problems that I personally resolve to make sure I understand the algorithms;